| Given its relatively conservative, quietly affluent reputation,

 coastline, and rugged mountains form a northerly backdrop.
 Year-round,

-climate is extraordinarily conducive to happiness - 320 days of
+the extraordinary climate is conducive to happiness - 320 days of

 recent